-Darrell H. Carney, PhD, President and Chief Scientific Officer, is an Adjunct Professor in the Department of Biochemistry and Molecular Biology at the University of Texas Medical Branch and founder of Chrysalis BioTherapeutics, Inc. Among his most important academic research achievements were: the identification of thrombin receptors on fibroblasts, endothelial cells, and progenitor stem cells that initiate tissue regeneration; and discovery of peptide drugs that could selectively activate these receptors to stimulate regenerative processes and restoration of endothelial function.
+Darrell H. Carney, PhD, President, CEO and Chief Scientific Officer, is an Adjunct Professor in the Department of Biochemistry and Molecular Biology at the University of Texas Medical Branch and founder of Chrysalis BioTherapeutics, Inc. Among his most important academic research achievements were: the identification of thrombin receptors on fibroblasts, endothelial cells, and progenitor stem cells that initiate tissue regeneration; and discovery of peptide drugs that could selectively activate these receptors to stimulate regenerative processes and restoration of endothelial function.
 As an academic scientist, he raised over 13 million dollars in NIH funding and has over 90 publications and 28 patents.
 Dr. Carney established his first tissue repair company in 1995, and sold the company after completion of a Phase 2 clinical trial in 2004 and re-acquired the rights to the same technology in 2012.

 Clarice Motter, Interim CFO, is a licensed CPA with more than 20 years’ experience as an accountant and administrative professional.
 Her experience in public and privately owned companies includes mergers, acquisitions, and public offerings.
 She has recently worked with a number of early-stage companies bringing them into fiscal compliance and playing a key role in raising funding through public and private sources.